johnpennypacker/flair/README.md

 - sidebar / inset / boxout
 - sidler
 - milestone (timeline)
+- adds left and right alignment options on the group block... possibly obviating need for sidebar

 ## Classes
 - .carousel converts WP Columns Block into a carousel.
 Add class carousel to make it happen.
 Also add class double or triple to make two or three cols visible at a time.